Victim of the New Disease: Reception

 In a positive review for Exclaim! magazine, author Max Morin wrote "To say All That Remains are returning to their roots would oversimplify things.
 They have returned, but much smarter and more experienced — it's given their old formula new life.
 Victim of the New Disease has jerked All That Remains out of a decade long lull" and gave the album nine out of ten stars.
+In another positive review Heavy Magazine wrote “The production is excellent and well balanced.
+There are lots of great riffs and enjoyable solos, all with that heavy crunch to the tone.
+There are just some fantastic heavy tracks that are great to get you headbanging away.
+Timothy Janssen of Grimmgent stated “It’s mostly heavy and it feels like a true All That Remains album.”